RemiAllio/MitoFinder/README.md

   <img src="/image/logo.png" alt="Drawing" width="250"/>
 </p>

-Mitofinder is a pipeline to assemble mitochondrial genomes and annotate mitochondrial genes from Illumina short reads.
+MitoFinder is a pipeline to assemble mitochondrial genomes and annotate mitochondrial genes from Illumina short reads.

-Mitofinder is also designed to find and annotate mitochondrial sequences in existing genomic assemblies (generated from Hifi/Nanopore/PacBio/Illumina sequencing data...)
+MitoFinder is also designed to find and annotate mitochondrial sequences in existing genomic assemblies (generated from Hifi/PacBio/Nanopore/Illumina sequencing data...)

 # Requirements